FrostyIsBored/FH6-Auction-House-Sniper/README.md

 - The overlay is hidden from screen capture, so you can leave it anywhere on screen.
 - Drag the overlay by clicking and holding the header.
 - You won't win every snipe.
 The bot is limited by FH6's menu animations and the auction server response, same as any other tool.
+- If servers are slow / overloaded it will cause the bot to break (Shall have a fix for it soon)
 ---

 # Troubleshooting